rutu99/AI-Powered-Skill-Assessment-Personalised-Learning-Plan-Agent/README.md

-# SkillSense AI — Skill Assessment & Personalised Learning Plan Agent
+# KYS(Know Your Skills)-AI — Skill Assessment & Personalised Learning Plan Agent
 This is a conversational AI agent that takes a Job Description and a candidate's resume, assess them in real-time to assess actual proficiency on each required skill, identifies gaps, and generates a personalised learning plan with curated free resources and time estimates.

-SkillSense AI is a conversational AI agent that takes a Job Description and a candidate's resume, **interviews them in real-time** to assess actual proficiency on each required skill, identifies gaps, and generates a **personalised learning plan** with curated free resources and time estimates.
+KYS(Know Your Skills)-AI is a conversational AI agent that takes a Job Description and a candidate's resume, **interviews them in real-time** to assess actual proficiency on each required skill, identifies gaps, and generates a **personalised learning plan** with curated free resources and time estimates.

 ---